Fibro Parenting: Chores for Kids?

 Chores versus No Chores

 The endless debate of getting kids to do chores versus not doing chores is a tiring one and one that you never seem to get the ‘right’ answer for.
-There are varying viewpoints on each side of the debate, and no one is really wrong.
+There are varying viewpoints on each side of the debate, and no one is wrong.
 Let’s analyze the general perspectives of doing chores and not doing chores.

 Some say that chores for kids are beneficial and will teach them: